-Figure 3a and 3b display the cumulative admission rates, question by question, across the three main conditions.
-Across the entire survey, admission rates in the Increasing condition lag behind those of the other conditions (Figure 3a); this difference in admission rates is particularly pronounced for the most intrusive questions (Figure 3b).
-Additionally, for the most intrusive questions, admission rates are higher in the Decreasing relative to all other conditions.
+Figure 3a and 3b display the cumulative AARs, question by question, across the three main conditions.
+Across the entire survey, AARs in the Increasing condition lag behind those of the other conditions (Figure 3a); this difference in AARs is particularly pronounced for the most intrusive questions (Figure 3b).
+Additionally, for the most intrusive questions, AARs are higher in the Decreasing relative to all other conditions.

-As noted above, our main results are also robust to the consideration of missing observations as non-admissions and are not altered by survivor bias: overall admission rates are lower in the Increasing condition, and admission rates to the most intrusive questions are higher in the Decreasing condition (details available in the Web Appendix).
+As noted above, our main results are also robust to the consideration of missing observations as non-admissions and are not altered by survivor bias: overall AARs are lower in the Increasing conditions, and AARs to the most intrusive questions are higher in the Decreasing condition (details available in the Web Appendix).